FukcThat/TinyShare/README.md

 ----[x] Accept Reservation //only item owner or person who reserve can update/delete
 ----[x] Cancel/Deny Reservation //only item owner or person who reserve can update/delete [] Invitation CRUD
-----[] Accept Invite // invitee or inviter can update
+----[x] Accept Invite // invitee or inviter can update
-----[] Decline Invite // invitee or inviter can delete
+----[x] Decline Invite // invitee or inviter can delete
-----[] Rescind Invite // inviter or inviter can delete
+----[x] Rescind Invite // inviter or inviter can delete
 ----[x] Invite User // member of community can create invitation
+----[x] Handle Send Invite Form
 ----[] on sign in, if password not set, set password
 ----[] reset password component?
 [x] Membership CRUD